elDin-Dev/docker-de-0-a-deployment/Readme.md

 ICCI
-image is a container like class i
+'I'mage is a 'C'ontainer as 'C'lass is a 'I'nstance --> ICCI

 Referencia
 https://docs.docker.com/engine/reference/builder/